 - Autonomic nervous system (heart rate, exercise tolerance)

-This is where sports physical therapy becomes essential at recognizing sports-related concussion on the side line or through clinical assessment, preventing persistent symptoms & risk of recurrent injury, and helping with the transition to return to sport and learning (Patricious et al, 2022).
+This is where sports physical therapy becomes essential at recognizing sports-related concussion on the sideline or through clinical assessment, preventing persistent symptoms and risk of recurrent injury, and helping with the transition to return to sport and learning (Patricios et al., 2022).

 A comprehensive PT evaluation identifies which systems are still impaired, allowing us to build a targeted plan instead of waiting passively for symptoms to resolve.
 We additionally take this time to assess what other impairments athletes may have or compensation patterns to reduce a secondary concussion or lower extremity injury like an ACL tear or ankle sprain.